jfsicilia/obsidian-file-manager/README.md

 ## Usage

-When you have the focus in the `File Explorer` panel, the following commands will be available.
+> **IMPORTANT**: Only when you have the focus in the `File Explorer` panel, the following commands will be available.

 ### Commands

 -   `Create a subfolder within the focused or active file/folder`.
 -   `Create a folder as sibling of the focused or active file/folder`.
+-   `Create a note within the focused or active folder`.
 -   `Duplicate focused or active file/folder`,
 -   `Copy selected files/folders to clipboard`,
 -   `Paste files/folders from clipboard to selected folder`,